 These hybrid funds invest in both Debt and Equity which is better for investing.

-The asset allocation funds has been in use for numerous purposes or reasons in the financial market.
+The asset allocation funds have been in use for numerous purposes or reasons in the financial market.

-Hybrid funds provides investors with an offer.
+Hybrid funds provide investors with an offer.
 This offer gives them an option for investing in multiple asset classes through a single fund.
-This can be beneficial for the investors.
-These funds provide a variety of options for risk management and works on three levels from being conservative to moderate and lastly to aggressive.
+This can be beneficial for investors.
+These funds provide a variety of options for risk management and work on three levels from being conservative to moderate and lastly to aggressive.

 There are 3 types of Hybrid Funds-